Child marriage: Development

 High rates of child marriage negatively impact countries' economic development because of early marriages' impact on girls' education and labor market participation.
 Some researchers and activists note that high rates of child marriage prevent significant progress toward each of the eight Millennium Development Goals and global efforts to reduce poverty due to its effects on educational attainment, economic and political participation, and health.

 A UNICEF Nepal issued report noted that child marriage impacts Nepal's development due to loss of productivity, poverty, and health effects.
 Using Nepal Multi-Indicator Survey data, its researchers estimate that all girls delaying marriage until age 20 and after would increase cash flow among Nepali women in an amount equal to 3.87% of the country's GDP.
 Their estimates considered decreased education and employment among girls in child marriages in addition to low rates of education and high rates of poverty among children from child marriages.

+Divorce

+Divorce in the case of child marriage is more difficult because in some places minors aren't old enough to file for divorce.
+The law often does not provide clear guidance for married minors because divorce law is written with the assumption that the people who are married are adults.
+In these places, minors need permission from a judge to participate in their divorce proceedings, or they need an adult guardian ad litem to advocate for them.
+Some places, such as New York state, have recently modified their divorce laws so that a minor can initiate a divorce themselves, without a guardian ad litem.